 Sponsor a child in Chad

-One of Africa’s poorest nations, life in Chad is highly precarious.
-Ongoing civil war and frequent natural disasters turn life into a daily struggle for the majority of people, nearly two thirds of whom live in poverty.
-It is against this background that SOS Children's Villages is supporting the most vulnerable to live in peace and security.
+Chad is facing difficult times: the overall political, military and security situation in one of Africa's poorest nations remains highly volatile and unforeseeable.
+Frequent droughts and water scarcity turn life into a daily challenge for the majority of Chadians.
+It is against this background that SOS Children's Villages is helping the most vulnerable segment of the population to live in peace and security.

 High levels of poverty, illiteracy and a refugee crisis on the doorstep